tmpr/populus/README.md

 ### Tribute 🗽
 Of course, this theme just heavily leans on the GTK-theme of Pop!_OS by [System76](https://system76.com/).
 Most of the color-picking was done by them, so check them out! 🤗

+Nevertheless, this repository/extension is not officially affiliated with System76.

 ### Other Pop!-inspired Themes 💕

 If this Pop!-theme does not fit one's taste, there are others which might do better: